ImageMagick/Usage-Markdown/formats/index.md

         convert image.jpg image.tif

-      This will either save the image inside the TIFF file using JPEG compression (whcih was inherited from the JPEG input.
+      This will either save the image inside the TIFF file using JPEG compression (which was inherited from the JPEG input.
 Or it will error such as...

           Error: "JPEG compression support not configured"